NarenKR/AzureDevOpsDemoGenerator/docs/Using-The-Generator.md

 1. After you sign in, select **Accept** to grant the Demo Generator permissions to access your Azure DevOps account.

-1. Select the organization you will use to host the project created by the Azure DevOps Demo Generator.
+1. Select the organization you will use to host the project created by the DevOps Generator.
 (You may have multiple accounts of which you are a member, and which are associated with your login, so choose carefully.)
 Provide a name for your project (such as "MyProjectDemo" ) that you and other contributors can use to identify it as a demo project.

 ![Image of the generator main page](./About-Azure-DevOps-Demo-Generator/images/mainpage.png)